 However, if you’re quite confident and comfortable with face-to-face meetings being conducted on Zoom then consider opening up your search to a wider area.

-2. How to find web designers near me?
+2. How do I find web designers near me?

-So how do you find web designers near you?
+So how do you find website designers near you?

 It’s actually really easy to get overwhelmed due to the sheer volume of freelance web designers and web design agencies out there these days.